-Logan was not the murdering type.
-He was a fair and decent salesman, had a tattoo on his chest of the Byzantine Christ, and he was nifty with all hardware needs—always fixing the sprinkler system for old Dean Raines, cleaning the gutter for Patty Hatfield who had towering pines near her roof.
+Logan was not prone to carelessness.
+He was a fair and decent salesman, and he was nifty with all hardware needs—always fixing the sprinkler system for old Dean Raines, cleaning the gutter for Patty Hatfield who had towering pines near her roof.
 He wore flannels and torn Wranglers, industrial boots even in summer, and there was a shadow of red hair on his chin even after a shave.
 He was divorced.

 The funeral was held at Our Lady of Guadalupe on Elm Street.
 There was no open casket.
 Sandy’s husband sat alone in the front row, held her Nike jacket in his hands through the service.
 Logan sat in back, wearing a black Northface with a Filson hat pulled over his eyebrows.
 He spoke to no one, not even the husband.
 We watched him from the corner of our eyes, saw him sitting through the Psalms and the music, face glistening with sweat.
 He did not follow us to the gravesite.
 Instead, he trudged back to his hardware store, hands in his pocket, shoulders slumped, like a hanger with a too-heavy coat.